The global food environment is largely dominated by private sector actors, particularly small- and medium-sized enterprises (SMEs).

-GAIN’s new Nutritious Food Financing programme aims to both influence existing investment funds which could better support nutritious foods value chains, and also to create a new investment fund which will specifically target nutrition.
-It aims to:
+GAIN’s Nutritious Foods Financing programme aims to both influence investors and existing funds to better support nutritious foods value chains, and to lead by example through a new investment facility that will specifically target nutrition in Africa.
+The programme aims to:

-- Develop impact metrics for measuring commercial investments in nutrition.
+- Develop novel impact metrics for measuring commercial investments in nutrition.

-- Develop and maintain an investable pipeline of SMEs producing nutritious foods.
+- Develop and maintain an investible pipeline of SMEs production nutritious foods across the supply chain.